Lelouch-Lamperouge-Code-Geass/LeetCode/cplusplus/160_Intersection_of_Two_Linked_Lists.md

 # Solution

 Let's assume that these two linkedlist have intersection.
 We let L1 represents the length from headA to intersection point, L2 represents the length from headB to intersction point, C represents the overlapped length.
-Then we know that if we make pointer p begin at headA and travel L1 + C + L2 distance, and make pointer q begin ad headB and travel L2 + C + L1, then they will definitely meet at intersection point if there is one.
+Then we know that if we make pointer p begin at headA and travel L1 + C + L2 distance, and make pointer q begin at headB and travel L2 + C + L1, then they will definitely meet at intersection point if there is one.

+What if they have no intersection?
+The p and q will be null at the same time.

 Edge cases: